1. What university or conservatory did you attend?

-My favorite works to play in orchestra include Britten's War Requiem, Rachmaninov's Symphonic Dances, Bruckner's "Romantic" symphony, Mahler's "Resurrection" symphony, Shostakovich symphony No. 8, Debussy La Mer, Bartok Concerto for Orchestra, Stravinsky Petrouchka, Copland symphony No. 3, Bernstein's West Side Story Dances, Tchaikovsky symphony No. 4, Brahms symphony No. 1, Strauss Death and Transfiguration, Beethoven symphony No. 6, Hanson "Romantic" symphony and Hindemith's Mathis der Maler.
+My favorite works to play in orchestra include Britten's War Requiem, Rachmaninoff's Symphonic Dances, Bruckner's "Romantic" Symphony, Mahler's "Resurrection" Symphony, Shostakovich Symphony No. 8, Debussy La Mer, Bartok Concerto for Orchestra, Stravinsky Petrouchka, Copland Symphony No. 3, Bernstein's West Side Story Dances, Tchaikovsky Symphony No. 4, Brahms Symphony No. 1, Strauss Death and Transfiguration, Beethoven Symphony No. 6, Hanson "Romantic" symphony and Hindemith's Mathis der Maler.

 3. Do you have a pre-concert ritual or routine?